 Roberto Duran vs Pipino Cuevas.
 Just two or three years earlier, an absolute dream match, but now a meeting of ex-champions, if not has-beens; two once proud warriors, both legendary, both now seemingly on their way to retirement.
 Had they clashed in 1979, they could have sold-out virtually any stadium in Latin America or the U.S. At that time they were among the most feared fighters in all of boxing, icons revered in their respective home nations of Panama and Mexico.

 Pipino Cuevas had inspired awe during his reign as the WBA welterweight champion of the world, breaking jaws and ribs as he knocked out a long list of contenders and former champions, including Angel Espada, Randy Shields, Harold Weston and Pete Ranzany.
-But he had since been humbled by Thomas Hearns and in 1981 fight fans were shocked when unknown Roger Stafford beat him by unanimous decision.
+But he had since been humbled by Thomas Hearns and in 1981 fight fans were shocked when unknown Roger Stafford trounced him and won a unanimous decision.

 Much was at stake that night in Los Angeles.
 A win for either meant renewed credibility and a future chance at a world title, while a loss meant disaster.
-But this duel was as much about national pride, Latin machismo and bragging rights.
+But this duel was as much about national pride and Latin machismo as it was about future opportunities.
 Cuevas had been publicly questioning Duran’s macho credentials for some time, sneering at the Panamanian for his pathetic showing in the Leonard rematch, his manager even writing a challenge to “Manos de Piedra” that was published in Ring magazine.
 The promise of some serious action in a grudge match between two faded but legit power-punchers made the turnstiles sing and a raucous crowd of more than seventeen thousand Hispanic fight fans flooded the L.A.
 Sports Arena.
 Both former champions heard the cheers as they entered the ring.

-From the start this was a take-no-prisoners, macho showdown, both warriors starting fast and throwing shots with bad intentions.
-Cuevas stalked behind his vaunted left hook, landing it to both head and body; though Duran was never hurt and got home a couple of sharp right hands, Cuevas won the first round.
+From the start this was a take-no-prisoners, macho showdown, both warriors starting fast and with bad intentions.
+Cuevas stalked behind his vaunted left hook, landing it to both head and body; while Duran was never hurt and got home a couple of sharp right hands, Cuevas won the first round.
 In the second Roberto began to establish his jab and find his timing while making it clear to all that Pipino’s power didn’t faze him.
-The supposedly washed up Duran had taken Pipino’s best shots and instead of wilting or backing off, he was coming forward and firing back.
-At the end of the second he landed some vicious body punches.
+The supposedly washed-up Duran had taken Pipino’s best shots and instead of wilting or backing off, he was coming forward and firing back.
+At the end of the round he got home a series of vicious body punches.

-In the third, the Panamanian assumed complete control as a thrilling toe-to-toe exchange saw Duran rattle his foe with a left hook.
+In the third, the Panamanian assumed complete control as a thrilling, toe-to-toe exchange saw Duran rattle his foe with a left hook.
 Cuevas recovered but then a right uppercut buckled his knees.
-To the surprise of many, a 31-year-old former lightweight was both the more resilient and more powerful fighter against a natural welterweight.
+To the surprise of many, a supposedly over-the-hill former lightweight was, against a natural welterweight, both more resilient and more powerful.

-And like the Duran of old, Roberto didn’t let his wounded quarry escape.
+And like the Duran of old, Roberto did not permit a wounded quarry to escape.
 In round four he came forward fearlessly, putting his punches together like the Manos de Piedra his fans remembered, and a thudding right to the jaw turned the legs of Cuevas into rubber.
 Roberto’s follow-up attack drove Pipino into a corner, only the turnbuckle preventing him from hitting the canvas.
-The referee credited Duran with a knockdown and gave the Mexican the eight count before signalling for the action to resume.
+The referee credited Duran with a knockdown and gave the Mexican the eight count before signaling for the action to resume.
 The moment he did Roberto pounced, unleashing a series of combinations that left Cuevas on the floor again.
 Pipino bravely struggled to his feet only to see his manager, Lupe Sanchez, step through the ropes and signal surrender.